 Bend’s Source entertainment magazine has called his music “an eclectic mix of rootsy instrumentation and harmonies that breaths fresh air with wide-reaching inspirations providing a night full of originality and character.”
-Byer calls his music “contemporary folk.”
+Byer now calls his music Americana.
 He plays acoustic guitar and harmonica as well as singing and writing the songs.
-With hot-licks lead guitar players Hal Worcester and Jamie Morris who both also play bass, and sometimes Ed "the whistler,",and with all singing harmonies, the group is Folk Rock at its rootsy best.

-Redmond-based singer/songwriter Byer started writing songs and singing over 25 years ago in Tillamook when he informally managed two garage bands.
-During the past 17 years he’s performed all over Central Oregon with the Allan Byer Project Band, as a solo artist, or in Duo form with various band members.
+Redmond-based singer/songwriter Byer started writing songs and singing over 40 years ago in Tillamook when he informally managed two garage bands.
+During the past 25 years he’s performed all over Central Oregon with the Allan Byer Project Band, as a solo artist, or in Duo format with various band members.